mrlordkaj/i2cdevlib-pi/README.md

 ## Build Demos

 Most of devices come with various demos.
-This section guides you to build `MPU6050`'s demos (all other demo can be built by the same way).
+This section guides you how to build `MPU6050` demos (other demos can be built by the same way).

 Make sure you are working on the root directory of the project, then enter `MPU6050` directory:
 ```
 $ cd MPU6050
 ```

-Head to the [Supported Devices](#supported-devices) table below, you see `MPU6050` device have 3 types of demo, they are `raw`, `dmp6`, and `teapot`.
+Head to the [Supported Devices](#supported-devices) table below, you see MPU6050 module has `raw`, `dmp6`, and `teapot` demos.
-In example, to build all of them, you just run `make` command with specified name:
+In order to build all, run `make` with specified target:
 ```
 $ make CONF=raw